-- The commission shall promulgate regulations regarding medication rules as required under Subarticle E. - (2) The following shall apply: - (i) The commission shall require an applicant under this article to submit to fingerprinting for a report of Federal criminal history record information. - (ii) The applicant must submit a full set of fingerprints to the Pennsylvania State Police or the Pennsylvania State Police's authorized agent for the purpose or a record check.
-The Pennsylvania State Police or the Pennsylvania State Police's authorized agent must then submit the fingerprints to the Federal Bureau of Investigation for the purpose of verifying the identity of the applicant and obtaining a current record of any criminal arrests and convictions.
+- (1) The commission shall promulgate regulations regarding medication rules as required under Subchapter E (relating to medication rules and enforcement provisions). - (2) The following shall apply: - (i) The commission shall require an applicant under this chapter to submit to fingerprinting for a report of Federal criminal history record information. - (ii) The applicant must submit a full set of fingerprints to the Pennsylvania State Police or the Pennsylvania State Police's authorized agent for the purpose of a record check.
+The